Robert-van-Engelen/ForthMSX/doc/words.md

 ### CODE
 _"&lt;spaces&gt;name&lt;space&gt;" --_

-parse name and append dictionary entry with name;
+parse name and append dictionary entry with name to execute machine code;
-to start compiling code into the dictionary;
+machine code should be appended to CODE definitions;
 set LASTXT to HERE;
 may throw -8 "dictionary overflow"